Why Backtest Is Required Before Launch

 - the bot must be saved before the normal bot-centered backtest flow can run

-- a successful backtest is required before the start command is accepted
+- a successful backtest is required before a never-validated bot can start

 - email verification is also required for running backtests and bots